A Framework and Benchmark for Deep Batch Active Learning for Regression: Introduction

-Due to reasons that we discuss in \Cref{sec:batch_active_learning}, classification and regression pose different challenges for BMDAL algorithms.
+In the classification setting, NNs typically output uncertainties in the form of a vector of probabilities obtained through a softmax layer, while regression NNs typically output a scalar target without uncertainties.
+Therefore, many BMDAL algorithms only apply to one of the two settings.
 For classification, many BMDAL approaches have been proposed \citep{ren_survey_2021}, and there exist at least some standard benchmark data sets like CIFAR-10 \citep{krizhevsky_learning_2009} on which methods are usually evaluated.
 On the other hand, the regression setting has been studied less frequently, and no common benchmark has been established to the best of our knowledge, except for a specialized benchmark in drug discovery \citep{mehrjou_genedisco_2021}.
 We expect that the regression setting will gain popularity, not least due to the increasing interest in NNs for surrogate modeling \citep{behler_perspective_2016, kutz_deep_2017, raissi_physics-informed_2019, mehrjou_genedisco_2021, lavin_simulation_2021}.